 2 large seedless naval oranges (cara cara is a tasty variety)

-1 small head butter lettuce, washed and torn into pieces
+1 small head butter lettuce or 3 heads little gems, washed and torn into pieces

-Start by making the marinade: In a small bowl, whisk together the vinegar, shallots, honey, olive oil, orange juice, tabasco, and a generous pinch of salt.
-Pour 1/2 of the marinade over the chicken breasts in a medium, shallow bowl.
+In a small bowl make the dressing/marinade by whisking together the vinegar, shallots, honey, olive oil, orange juice, sriracha, and salt.
+Put the chicken breasts into a medium shallow bowl and pour 1/2 of the dressing it.
 Cover with plastic wrap and marinate in the refrigerator for at least an hour, preferably several hours, or even overnight.
-Reserve the remainder of the marinade in the refrigerator to use for the salad dressing.
+Reserve the remaining dressing for the salad.

-Thirty minutes before you are ready to cook, remove the chicken from the fridge.
-Take the breasts out of the marinade, and season liberally with salt and freshly ground pepper.
+Thirty minutes before you’re ready to cook, remove the chicken from the fridge.
+Take the breasts out of the marinade, and season lightly with salt and freshly ground pepper.

 Heat your grill over a medium-high flame.
 When the grill is good and hot, put on the chicken and cook for 4 to 5 minutes.
 Turn, and cook the second side for 4 to 5 minutes until the inside has just barely lost it’s pink color and remains tender and juicy.
-The time will vary depending on the thickness of the breasts.
+You can also cook the chicken under a broiler.
+The time will vary depending on the thickness of the chicken.

 Remove chicken from heat to rest on the counter.
-After 10 minutes of cooling time, cut into bite-size cubes.
+After 10 minutes, cut into bite-size pieces

 While the chicken is cooking, prepare the salad.
 Trim the stem ends off the endive and cut lengthwise down the center.
-Cut out the little triangle of core from the center of the endive and cut crosswise into thirds (see image below).
+Cut out the little triangle of core from the center of the endive and pull leaves apart.

 Set the oranges on a cutting board and use a sharp knife (serrated edge works well) to cut off the peel and pith, revealing the bright orange flesh of the fruit.
-Cut each orange into quarters and then cut crosswise into small, bite-size pieces (image below).
+Cut each orange into quarters and then cut crosswise into bite-size pieces.

-Put the endive, oranges, butter lettuce, avocado, and chicken in a large shallow bowl or platter.
+Put the endive, oranges, and butter lettuce, in a large shallow bowl or platter.
 Drizzle most of the dressing over the salad and toss gently.
 Taste, and add more dressing if needed.
+Add the chicken and avocado to the top of the salad and drizzle on a little dressing.
 Sprinkle the pumpkin seeds over the top.